mischnic/parcel-ssg/README.md

 Eleventy-style data files are `_data.json` (all data files in parent directories are merged into `asset.meta.frontmatter`)

+Iconsets are specified in `.iconset.json`.

 ### Templates

 Available properties in the local template:

 - ...everything specified in parent `_data.json` files
 - ...everything specified in frontmatter
+- ...everything generated in plugins as `data`
-- ...everything generated in plugins
+- ...everything generated in plugins as `localData`
 - `page.inputPath`: relative(project root, this)
 - `content`: the markdown file processed with remark and rehype
+- `iconset`: An object mapping icon names from the config file to the dependency specifier for this asset.

 Available properties in the global template (in `{% raw %}<!-- ssg ... ssg-->{% endraw %}`):

+- ...everything specified in parent `_data.json` files
 - ...everything specified in frontmatter
+- ...everything generated in plugins as `data`
+- `page.inputPath`: relative(project root, this)
 - `page.url`: absolute bundle url
 - `collections.*`: list of generated pages `Array<{ url: string, data: mixed }>` (`data` is the frontmatter)